MartijnWallage/42_philosophers/README.md

 A number of philosophers sit around a table, each with a bowl of spaghetti in front of them, and just one fork.
 However, they absolutely refuse to eat with just one fork.
 They are only able to start eating their spaghetti when they have *two* forks.
-(Don't ask why – I guess forks to them are what chopsticks are to the less philosophically inclined.)
+(Forks to them are what chopsticks are to the less philosophically inclined.)

 So, oddly unfazed by questions of hygiene, they eat when they manage to get hold of the fork of their left or right neighbour, as well as of their own, of course, which is ever in danger of being taken by one of those neighbours.